SynixeContractors/Documents/operations/reputation.md

 - Violating the rules of engagement
 - Supporting or participating in illegal activities
 - Supporting parties that are engaged in illegal activities
-- Supporting parties engaged in activities that are inconsistent with the values of Synixe Contractors, or our partners
+- Supporting parties engaged in activities that are inconsistent with the values of Synixe Contractors or our partners

 Some of the factors that positively affect reputation are:
 - Saving civilian lives